Matt Mills (racing driver): Early years

-Truck Series
+Craftsman Truck Series

 On June 29, 2016, it was announced that Mills would join SS-Green Light Racing for "select races" in the 2016 NASCAR Camping World Truck Series.
 He made his first start at Bristol Motor Speedway in August, finishing 27th.
-Mills ran four more races for SS-Green Light in 2016, scoring a best finish of 21st in the season's penultimate race at Phoenix International Raceway.
+Mills ran four more races for SS-Green Light in 2016, scoring the best finish of 21st in the season's penultimate race at Phoenix International Raceway.

-In 2017, he joined Faith Motorsports for three races because the team primary driver Donnie Levister was unapproved by NASCAR to run intermediate tracks.
+In 2017, Mills joined Faith Motorsports for three races because the team's primary driver Donnie Levister was unapproved by NASCAR to run intermediate tracks.
 He ran seventeenth in two of them, career-best finishes, before he joined Martins Motorsports to run in multiple races in the truck No. 42 with sponsorship from Thompson Electric Inc. starting in Iowa.
 The truck never hit the track at Iowa and was never entered thereafter, however, the truck was included in the original edition of the 2017 video game NASCAR Heat 2.
 He drove the No. 44 for Martins the following week but fell out due to an accident.
 He then start and parked with Jennifer Jo Cobb Racing for a few races in the latter part of 2017.

 Mills drove the No. 20 truck for Young's Motorsports part-time in 2022 in addition to running the majority of the Xfinity Series season for B. J. McLeod Motorsports in their No. 5 car.
-He returned to the team in 2023 to drive their No. 20 truck again at Las Vegas in March.
+He returned to the team in 2023 to drive their No. 20 truck again in Las Vegas in March.

+On October 12, 2023, Niece Motorsports announced that Mills would drive the No. 42 full-time in 2024, with Carson Hocevar moving up to the Cup Series in the Spire Motorsports No. 77.
+At 2024 Baptist Health 200, he was injured after Conner Jones intentionally sent him to the turn 3 wall.
+Jones was held for two laps during the race, then suspended for the following race at Martinsville, for the contact.

+On September 24, 2024, Niece Motorsports announced that Mills would continue on the team for 2025.